Most Effective Products

 Benefits of Applying Granular Pesticides

-• Granular Pesticides are an effective way of treating a wide variety of common household insects or turf damaging insects.
-The insecticide granules come ready-to-use with no mixing required as would be the case with liquid insecticides.
+• Granular pesticides are an effective way of treating a wide variety of common household insects or turf-damaging insects.
+The insecticide granules come ready to use, with no mixing required, as would be the case with liquid insecticides.

 Drawbacks of Applying Granular Pesticides

-• Most Granular pesticides will need to be watered in to activate the product.
+• Most granular pesticides will need to be watered in to activate the product.
 If the granules are note watered in, the pesticide will be ineffective and will merely just sit stagnant in the soil where applied.

 Key Takeaways